CLICK HERE for a printable full page view of the rules.

 9. Only a team manager or designated team captain may question a call made by the umpire.
 Any other player doing so is subject to being ejected without prior warning from the umpire.

 10. All players must be in the dugout during the game.
 Any player found outside the dugout for an extended period of time will not be allowed to return to the game.
+Only players on the roster are allowed to participate in the game.
+First and third base coaches must be in full uniform.
+(No Exceptions)

 11. Any player that is removed from the game for a substitution may not re-enter the game.
 Any player that is found doing so will be suspended for one game and the manager will be fined $50.00.
 If the player completes an at-bat or steps foot defensively before being noticed, this will be cause for a forfeiture of the game.